-The survey tested attitudes around gender roles – in the household, at school, at work and in the community and has given us a snapshot of where we’re at in New Zealand on gender.
+The survey tests attitudes around gender roles – at home, at school, at work and in the community and gives us a biennial snapshot of where we’re at in New Zealand on gender.

 On 25 September 2023, National Council of Women of New Zealand President Dr Suzanne Manning was joined by Minister for Women Hon Jan Tinetti, Equal Employment Opportunities Commissioner Saunoamaali’i Dr Karanina Sumeo and Emanuel Kalafatelis, Managing Partner at Research New Zealand, to launch the fourth survey in the series at our online event.